 Not very pretty, but there was almost no prep and all you had to do was basically throw all the ingredients together.
-Really good, but if I make it again, I’m throwing some sour cream on top.
+Really good, but if I make it again, I’m adding some sour cream on top.

 I was worried these were not going to turn out at all, but they ended up being super easy to make.
 Just the right combination of chocolate and toppings.
 So yummy!

 Here are a couple more recipes that are my favorites from past trials.

 My criteria for a good recipe seems to be a low number of ingredients, very little prep, and straight forward instructions.